yuvalmGS/gigaspaces-wiki-jekyll/xap97/dynamic-properties.markdown

 }
 {% endhighlight %}

-{% plus %} It is recommended to use the `DocumentProperties` class to host dynamic properties, as it provides a [fluent interface](http://en.wikipedia.org/wiki/Fluent_interface) to set properties as well as better performance and memory footprint.
+{% note %} It is recommended to use the `DocumentProperties` class to host dynamic properties, as it provides a [fluent interface](http://en.wikipedia.org/wiki/Fluent_interface) to set properties as well as better performance and memory footprint.{%endnote%}

 # Using Dynamic Properties